harbinsela/cowboy-shoooter-game/README.md

 Then you can run python `main.py` or "./main.py" (only for Python 3) in linux operating system to start the game.
 If you ever need to remove a module for any reason, use the command `pip uninstall (module-name)`

+## Handling `.tsx` File Recognition

+If your IDE mistakenly treats `.tsx` files as TypeScript, you may need to manually configure the file association to XML.
+This can typically be done by editing the IDE's settings to ensure `.tsx` files are recognized as XML to avoid parsing issues during runtime.

 ## Instructions

 - Player can move in 4 directions up, down, left, right and attack.

 ![Alt text](snapshots/right.gif)![Alt text](snapshots/down.gif)![Alt text](snapshots/rattack.gif)

-- The player is provided with limited health and the game may automatically close if dies.
+- The player is provided with limited health and a health bar, when the health bar drops completely the game ends.
 - Two types of enemies
   - Coffin: Attacks with shovel on close encounter.
 Takes 3 bullets to take down.